 Master of Arts in Spiritual Formation (MSF)

-~ Up to 50% tuition grant is available to students who are eligible regardless of the number of hours taken.
+~ Need based tuition grants are available to students who are eligible regardless of the number of hours taken

 - New Student Financial Aid Application – Due no later than June 1

-- Returning Student Financial Aid Application – Due no later than April 25
+- Returning-Student-Financial-Aid-Application (1) – Due no later than May 6